decred/dcrdex/dex/networks/eth/contracts/v1/contracts/README.md

 double what `keccak256` does (60 base + 12/word vs 30 + 6/word), but
 this is negligible relative to the storage operations in each transaction.

+## No receive() Function — EntryPoint Gas Refunds Are Lost

+The contract has no `receive()` or `fallback()` function.
+After executing a user operation, the EntryPoint refunds unused gas back to the sender (this contract) via a low-level call.
+Without `receive()`, those refunds silently fail — the EntryPoint handles the failure gracefully, but the unused gas ETH stays in the EntryPoint permanently.
+The contract overpays for every AA redemption by the difference between estimated and actual gas.

+## pendingValidation Leak on Post-Loop Validation Failure

+`validateUserOp` sets `pendingValidation[key] = true` inside the redemption loop, before the post-loop checks (missingAccountFunds vs total, callGasLimit minimum, ECDSA signature).
+If any post-loop check returns `SIG_VALIDATION_FAILED`, the EntryPoint does not call `redeemAA`, so `pendingValidation` flags are never cleared.
+Those swaps are permanently locked out of the AA redemption path (regular `redeem` still works).

+This is a griefing vector: an attacker who observes a pending user operation in the mempool can extract the secret and swap details, then submit a modified version with a valid secret but an invalid signature.
+The validation loop passes (setting `pendingValidation`), the signature check fails, and the swap is now blocked from AA redemption.
+The attacker gains nothing financially, but the participant is forced to fall back to the regular `redeem` path.

+## isRedeemable Does Not Check block.number

+`isRedeemable` checks `blockNum != 0` but not `blockNum < block.number`.
+A swap initiated in the current block returns `true` from `isRedeemable` but would fail the `blockNum < block.number` require in `redeem`.
+This is a view function so there is no on-chain impact, but off-chain code relying on it to gate redemption attempts could be misled into submitting transactions that revert.

+## Test Swap Bundler Check Depends on 1 ETH Exceeding Gas Prefund

+The bundler compatibility check in `testBundlerCompatibility` submits a user operation that redeems the permanent test swap (value: 1 ether).
+During `validateUserOp`, the contract checks `missingAccountFunds > total` and returns `SIG_VALIDATION_FAILED` if the gas prefund exceeds the total redemption value.
+The check passes because 1 ETH exceeds any reasonable gas prefund.
+If gas costs ever approach 1 ETH, the compatibility check would start failing even though real trades with higher lot sizes would succeed.